Smooth optimization using global and local low-rank regularizers: Application in dynamic MRI reconstruction using local low-rank constraints

 \subsubsection{Optimization framework parameters}

 To use the proposed optimization framework we first needed a Huber potential function \pot such that \rpot and \rpotk were able to impose low-rank models.
 We focused our analysis on the (convex) hyperbola function defined in \eref{e,pot_hyperbola} for $\del = 10^{-3}$, as \rpot and \rpotk in this case can be seen as smooth versions of the nuclear norm (\cf \fref{fig:pot}.a) and the regularizer corresponding to the sum of the tail singular values \cite{oh2016partial}, respectively; however, we also provide some results using the (non-convex) Cauchy potential function defined in \eref{e,pot_cauchy}.
 In all of our experiments we set $K=1$ for \rpotk.
+This value was chosen assuming that, for this type of data, the spatial region covered by each patch uniformly changes its intensity over time.
+Therefore, each column in the corresponding Casorati matrix of each patch is considered as a scaled version of any other column, which produces a rank equal to one.
 To use the MM step-size selection strategy in \eref{e,ss_iter} we studied $\gpot = \gpotR$ and $\gpot = \gpotL$ when using \rpot, as both provide valid quadratic majorizers according to Corollary \ref{cr,maj}.
 For \rpotk we used the analogous operators $\gpotw = \gpotwkR$ and $\gpotw = \gpotwkL$ defined in Appendix \ref{s,ap_weight}.
 We set the number of iterations for the MM step-size selection strategy to $n_{\alf} = 1$ and the initial step size as $\alf_0 = 0$.
 In cases where the (heuristic) fast step-size selection strategy was used we set $\bar{\vs} = [0,0]^T$.
 The operator $\jcal{P}_{\vp}$ was designed to extract $8 \times 8$ patches (\ie, $n_x = n_y = 8$), and we selected $\Gamma$ such that the $128\times 128$ grid of voxels could be completely covered using non-overlapping patches before applying the shifting operator.
 Thus, $|\Gamma| = (128/n_x)(128/n_y) = 256$ in this example, and $|\Lambda| = n_xn_y = 64$.
 Each method was initialized using a data-sharing reconstruction \cite{jones:93:kss} where each time frame was reconstructed by filling missing k-space samples using available k-space samples in neighboring time frames.
 Each method was run for 500 iterations and implemented in-house using MATLAB R2023a.
 All computations were performed on a MacBook Pro laptop computer with an Apple M2 Pro chip, 12 cores, and 32GB RAM.
 The authors have made an open-source implementation available at \url{https://github.com/ralobos/smooth_LLR}.